IBM/ibmdiagrams/README.md

 6. Fill colors:
 - ibmdiagrams generates shapes with fill colors that are either white or a light color from same color family as the corresponding primary color (e.g. Cyan 50 is primary and fill is Cyan 10 or white).
 7. Connectors (in progress):
-- Line styles can be solid, dashed2, dotted, double, and tunnel are supported according to existing styles in drawio - the dashed1 line style is deferred initially.
+- Line styles can be solid, dashed, dotted, double, and tunnel are supported according to existing styles in drawio.
-- Line ends can be arrow (filled or open), circle (filled or open), and diamond (filled or open) - the T-shape end is deferred initially.
+- Line ends can be arrow (filled or open), circle (filled or open), and diamond (filled or open).
 </details>

 <details><summary>Limitations</summary>